 With how cheap domestic helper/nanny/maid whatever you want to call it here in Indonesia, has Indonesian become spoil parents?

-Yes, it’s one of the perk of living here is nannies are cheap!
-Usually for less than $100 a month – or more as they’ll tend to charge more if you’re an expatriate – you can get one from the many nannies agency out there.
-If both parents are working full time, nanny can really be a life safer since day care is not really that popular in Jakarta.
+Yes, it’s one of the perks of living here is nannies are cheap!
+Usually, for less than $100 a month – or more as they’ll tend to charge more if you’re an expatriate – you can get one from the many nannies agency out there.
+If both parents are working full time, a nanny can really be a life saver since daycare is not really that popular in Jakarta.

 What I fail to understand is the needs to have a nanny for each child.
 I’ve seen 3 spoil brats with 3 nannies!

 Around our apartment I’ve seen a girl probably around 8-9 years old still with a nanny and one day in an elevator this girl – a brat obviously – dropped something on the floor and snapped at the nanny to pick it up.
 Shocking!
 Made me wonder where did she learn to treat the nanny that bad?
 Surprising?
 I don’t think so!

 Food court or restaurant scenes – a family is dining out.
 The nanny would either be trying to feed the children no matter how old they seem or sitting on the nearby table with a cup of water – if she’s lucky!